cesargamboa/treeTraversalReact/README.md

 ![image](https://user-images.githubusercontent.com/35382861/119754867-4b08c000-be5e-11eb-8766-46650d74fc69.png)

-For this project was not actually required to use a state managment library (like mobx, redux, context Api), but to show the use of one, i added the Context Api, you can see the state in the src/context folder
+For this project was not actually required to use a state managment library (like mobx, redux, context Api, as the nesting of components is not high and the application is not big), however to show the use of one, i added the Context Api, you can see the state in the src/context folder

 Problem 1.
 Code can be found in the helpers folder Problem 2.
 Is overral the whole application, integrating problem 1 and 2.